“That is so High School!”

 Also distinct, maybe two or three real artists, futures lashed to the mast.
 We never heard from them again.

-Unlike, say, the guys acing Shop who would go to work at Electric Boat, date and marry the girls in general ed who resigned themselves to that life.
+Unlike, say, the guys acing Shop who would go to work at Electric Boat, date and marry the girls in general ed who resigned themselves to the four kids and paycheck anxiety in their future.
 An early, fusty air surrounded those going down into the service industry mines, the hairdressers and tire salesmen.
 We had a pretty clear idea who would be living out those lives.

 And, in their own category, the guys most likely to be cops.

 If I’m rhapsodizing out of proportion blame nostalgia.
-But there was a time in America when young men of character, people we knew, made a committed choice to defend the weak and to protect a way of life.
+But there was a time in America when young men of character, people we knew, made a committed choice to defend the weak and to protect a way of life, imperfect as it was.
 They had a character flaw, an inability to turn away from danger.
 They put their lives on the line, literally.
 They were, if we can use a term like this now, Heroes.

-Maybe this is all just geezer reminiscence, an old guy’s vague unease.
+Maybe this is all just geezer reminiscence, an old guy’s vague unease about the future.
 Covering up the sins to sing the virtue, ignoring the inescapable moral complications present in every human life.
 Certainly the narrative has changed in forty years.
 Race, class and corruption are vital now to the public conversation about policing.
 Cell phone videos have destroyed the implied credibility of law enforcement, both in the courts and in the public mind.
-Whether the actual percentage of bad cops is one or ten, the badge is tarnished.
+Whether the actual percentage of bad cops is one or ten, the badge is dispirited and tarnished.